Jake Burger Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in the league.
+- The Dodgers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA among all MLB pitching staffs (4.17).
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.19).

 © 2023 Data Skrive.
 All rights reserved.